 There are almost too many accolades to mention for the programs at CU Denver/Anschutz.
-U.S. News places the school 9th on the list of “Best Online Graduate Nursing Programs.”
+U.S. News and World Report places the school 9th on the list of “Best Online Graduate Nursing Programs.”
 The online Business School received a prestigious accreditation from the Association to Advance Collegiate Schools of Business International, which only approves 15 percent of all business programs in the world.
-Anschutz is the largest teaching medical center in the Rockies, and U.S. News ranks the University of Colorado Hospital the #1 hospital in Colorado.
+Anschutz is the largest teaching medical center in the Rockies.

 CU Online’s classes can be completed when convenient to accommodate all schedules.
 The faculty who teach these courses are the same ones who teach on campus, and most hold doctoral degrees.
-The learning management system is called Canvas, and its interface can be tested here.
+The learning management system is called Canvas.

 Colorado Mesa University